TORS OF DARTMOOR

 As you near the conclusion of the tor to the east, the rocks become even more substantial, culminating in a huge overhanging slab that is veiled from nearby viewpoints by trees that find a shelter.
 Eric Hemery (1983) writes of Heckwood Tor: "It is likely that the former abundance of oak woods on both valley sides gave the tor its name.
 Rock-basins of irregular shape are numerous, and the pillar-like pile was once higher, the original summit block now lying below it.
 The pile on the farther edge of the plateau stands on the brink of Heckwood Quarry, a late nineteenth-century working, where a fine dressed block still remains on the quarry floor."

 It should be said that the quarry that the author speaks of is not Heckwood Quarry, that one lies well below to the east on private land.
-The quarry directly below the tor is a small excavation sited immediately above a track which straddles the Whitchurch and Sampford Spiney parish boundary and the dressed rock Hemery refers to is not the one intended for Plymouth Breakwater as he implies in the book (page 1007) and later in an article for Devon Life from 1981.
+The quarry directly below the tor is a small excavation sited immediately above a track which straddles the Whitchurch and Sampford Spiney parish boundary and the dressed rock Hemery refers to is not the one intended for Plymouth Breakwater as he implies in the book (page 1007) and earlier in an article for Devon Life from 1981.
 That said this is still a fascinating place that is ideal for a stop off for a break sat on the rectangular rock.

 The landscape here is rich in moorstone, that is granite that has been heavily worked by stonecutters.
 All about the slopes are feather and tare marks, the tell-tale signs of rock splitting.
 Despite its modest altitude, views from Heckwood Tor are thrilling encompassing the Walkham Valley as it makes its final rise into high Dartmoor, bounded by the giant bosses of the Staple and Mis Tors, northward.
 The dense greenery beneath the tor conceals much of the river's beauty and the rocks of Hucken Tor eastward that were the area bereft of trees would fiercely oppose Heckwood Tor across the valley.